Divorce and separation - alternatives to court

 Resolution Together

 A ‘one lawyer, two clients’ approach allows one lawyer to work with and jointly advise couples.
 It works by allowing a single legal professional to assist a couple who wish to manage their separation together.
 Resolution Together is suitable for those whose joint aim is to reach an outcome that meets their needs and is fair, and if they are parents, the needs of their children.
-You may wish to watch our video about Resolution Together on YouTube or listen to the soundtrack on SoundCloud.
+You may wish to watch our video about Resolution Together on YouTube or listen to the soundtrack on SoundCloud (no account or app required).

 Jonathan da Costa offers this service.